QMeqGR/dgeom-maxima/README.txt

    In a typical session, one should first call ‘dg_cords(all)’ to see the available coordinate systems and then choose one, or set up the coordinates by hand.
-Second, call ‘dg_metric()’ to compute the metric.
-Then one can call the divergence or Laplace functions ‘dg_diverg()’ or ‘dg_laplac()’ if desired.
+Second, call ‘dg_metric()’ to compute the metric in the new coordinates.  ‘dgeom’ can calculate the divergence, gradient, and Laplacian in any coordinate system you can define.
+It also defines them as functions you can then call if you want to use them in a computation.
+These computations are available in the functions ‘dg_diverg()’, ‘dg_grad()’, and ‘dg_laplac()’.

    If the frame field connections are desired, call ‘dg_ffc()’.
+Note that ‘dgeom’ can also compute a new metric from an old metric where the old metric is not \delta (identity) or \eta (Minkowski).

+   The ‘dgeom’ package can also compute the Killing vector equations from the metric.

    Note: It helps to simplify the resulting formulas by restricting coordinate ranges.
 For example, if studying the sphere one should use